atomaszewicz/Bond/RStudio/Analysis.md

 labels<-xlab("Film Number in Series")+ylab("Difference in Points for Rating/100")+ggtitle("Difference Between LetterBoxd Score and Max of the Other 3*")+labs(caption="*Other 3: RT critic, RT User, IMDb")
 ```
 ![lb_diff_plo](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/lb_diff_plot.png?raw=TRUE)

-# Footnotes
-<sup>[1]</sup> : In the FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) I referenced, the point of interest is this paragraph: "The ratings from IMDb, Metacritic and Rotten Tomatoes were typically in the same ballpark, which makes this finding unsurprising: Fandango’s star rating was higher than the IMDb rating 79 percent of the time, the Metacritic aggregate critic score 77 percent of the time, the Metacritic user score 86 percent of the time, the Rotten Tomatoes critic score 62 percent of the time, and the Rotten Tomatoes user score 74 percent of the time."
-Therefore to see how much higher user scores are than the critics scores, we simply divide the two averages to eliminate the Fandango term: RT.Crit / RT.
-User =1.19 which gives us our quoted 19%.

-If we wish to continue this analysis:

-IMDb vs. RT.Crit: Our metric suggests RT critics rate Bond films 3% higher than IMDb while FiveThirtyEight says that RT critcs scores are 21% lower.

-IMDb vs. RT.User: Our metric says RT Users scores are 7% lower than IMDb and FiveThirtyEight puts this number at 6%.